OCA/pos/pos_analytic_config/README.rst

 POS Analytic Config
 ===================

-This module was written to allow to use analytic account defined on POS configuration for invoices and accounting entries generated form POS orders.
+This module allows to use analytic account defined on POS configuration for invoices and accounting entries generated from POS orders.

 Usage
 =====